Shanghai American School: Modern-day SAS

-In 1998, the Pudong campus opened on the shores of the East China Sea.
-In 2000, the Puxi campus opened in the heart of the Minhang district.
+In 1998, the Pudong campus opened in the Shanghai Links.
+In 2000, the Puxi campus opened in Minhang, just off the Shanghai-Changzhou Expressway.

 In 2004, seven North Koreans climbed over the perimeter wall of the Puxi campus and, thinking that the school was US government property, attempted to claim asylum.
 The seven North Koreans were later removed by police.

-In 2017, James Mikkelson, a veteran English teacher at the Puxi campus, was fired after being found in possession of pornography on his school computer and exchanging explicit messages with former students.
-He was also the subject of numerous sexual misconduct allegations.
+In 2024, Shanghai American School was ranked first out of all international schools in Shanghai in the Forbes China International School Ranking.